RapidDestroyer: Concept and features

 The RapidDestroyer is a high-power microwave weapon system developed primarily by a Thales-led consortium for the United Kingdom, focused on countering the growing threat of drone swarms on modern battlefields.
 It operates by emitting powerful, targeted bursts of high-frequency radio waves that overload and physically damage the electronics in drones, causing them to crash, delivering what is called a “hard kill” rather than just jamming or disrupting their signals.
 The system integrates wide-area surveillance radar for detection and tracking with an optical camera for identification in a single highly automated system.
 The system was revealed following a government pledge to increase defence spending to 2.5% of GDP by 2030.

 Primary features of the RapidDestroyer include its ability to engage and neutralize multiple drones at once, making it particularly effective against swarms, something conventional missile systems struggle to achieve economically and tactically.
 The system can be mounted to a variety of platforms, from ships to ground vehicles, and will be used to defend critical assets and bases.
 It was successfully field tested by the British Army's 7th Air Defence Group in December 2024.
-A test conducted on April 2025 in Western Wales downed two swarms of 8 drones in a single engagement, and immobilised more than 100 drones with near-instant effect.
+A test conducted in April 2025 in Western Wales downed two swarms of 8 drones in a single engagement, and immobilised more than 100 drones with near-instant effect.

 The system is capable of detecting, tracking and engaging multiple targets on the ground, at sea and in the air up to 1 km away, with ongoing development to extend this range further.
 It beams radio waves to disrupt or damage critical electronic components, such as those found in UAVs or aircraft avionics, with instant effect.
-At an estimated cost of 10 pence (13 cents) per shot, it is a cheaper alternative to missile-based systems, such as the Aster which has a unit cost of USD$1.3-2.5 million.
+At an estimated cost of 10 pence (13 cents) per shot, it is a cheaper alternative to missile-based systems, such as the Aster which has a unit cost of US$1.3-2.5 million.
 It is capable of defending against drone swarms and is designed with extensive automation, meaning it can be operated by a single person.
 A 106 Regiment Royal Artillery operator described the demonstrator as quick to learn and easy to use.